Wednesday's Scottish Gossip

 Hearts, who have had a frustrating summer in the transfer market, are targeting a central defender, with that position their priority.
 (Football Scotland)

-Heartsare heading to England this week for closed-door friendlies against Fleetwood Town on Wednesday and Wigan Athletic on Sunday as the Tynecastle side step up preparations for the start of the Premiership campaign.
+Hearts are heading to England this week for closed-door friendlies against Fleetwood Town on Wednesday and Wigan Athletic on Sunday as the Tynecastle side step up preparations for the start of the Premiership campaign.
 (Edinburgh Evening News)

 Rangers midfielder Ben Williamson is expected to join Partick Thistle on loan when the 21-year-old returns from his parent club's training camp in Germany.
 (The Scottish Sun)